Goop's 2020 Mother’s Day Gift Guide Is $80,000+ of Pure Extravagance

 Not to say every product is going to put a dent in the wallet.
 There are plenty of gifts that are worth every penny, whether it's for a mom that loves to cook or for a true yogi.
 To see for yourself, check out just a few of the ideas below!

-It may be the same price as a car, but this $30,800 Cartier watch is guaranteed to please.
+Most Expensive Item: It may be the same price as a car, but this $30,800 Cartier watch is guaranteed to please.
 With diamonds, white gold and a blue alligator leather strap, it's no wonder this item costs what it does.

-The G. Tox Ultimate Dry Brush may be the most affordable item on the list, but don't underestimate its ability to get the job done.
-This goop product scrapes away any and all dry skin, leaving the body as smooth as can be.
+Most Affordable Item: The G. Tox Ultimate Dry Brush may be the most affordable item on the list, but don't underestimate its ability to get the job done.
+This Goop product scrapes away any and all dry skin, leaving the body as smooth as can be.

-In times like these, it wouldn't hurt to buy mom a "Distant Energy" Healing Session.
-The team at goop recommends the services of healer Caitlin Marino, who offers a variety of therapy sessions involving energy or reiki starting from $150.
+Most Goop-ified Item: In times like these, it wouldn't hurt to buy mom a "Distant Energy" Healing Session.
+The team at oop recommends the services of healer Caitlin Marino, who offers a variety of therapy sessions involving energy or reiki starting from $150.
 If she's more into astrology, there's also an astrological chart reading from Heidi Rose.

-If the Cartier watch isn't flashy enough, then the Hermès Vintage Kelly Box Bag will do the trick.
+Most Extravagant Item: If the Cartier watch isn't flashy enough, then the Hermès Vintage Kelly Box Bag will do the trick.
 It will put you out $12,000, but it sure is pretty.
 And for a more low-end of the budget any of the other $5,000 Chanel bags will work.
 It's the thought that counts after all.

 Owen Kolasinski / BFA.com

-Whether your mama is bored or in the need of a coffee fix, the people at goop have it covered.
+For the Mom Who's Social Distancing: Whether your mama is bored or in the need of a coffee fix, the people at Goop have it covered.
 They recommend the Boobs 450 piece puzzle by Jiggy, which is quite literally a puzzle of drawings of boobs.
 It's both an entertaining way to pass time and an artistic item, coming in at $40.
 As for the coffee, they found great pleasure in using the Anza White Espresso Machine.
 At a cost of $1,275, this machine offers a cafe-quality espresso from the comfort of the home, especially helpful since most coffee shops are currently shuttered.
 And if your mother doesn't drink coffee, she can always go with the Kuvings Whole Slow Juicer Elite or the Vacuum Blender, a bargain at $500 and $650 respectively.

-As always, Gwyneth likes to include a product that focuses on the nether region of the female body.
+For the Mom Who Needs Some Me-Time: As always, Gwyneth likes to include a product that focuses on the nether region of the female body.
 This time around, they're featuring the Vesper Vibrator Necklace.
 At $149, this functions as both a waterproof sex toy or a chic necklace to wear on a night out with the significant other.
 Most importantly, this charges via a USB cord in 40 minutes or less.
 Versatile and functional, it's a win win.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.